 It is a vital tool for every website owner to keep track of searched keywords, see keyword performance, fix indexing issues, and more.

-Besides that, GSC also offers insight into your organic traffic and how to make adjustments to make indexing super easy.
+Besides that, GSC offers insight into your organic traffic and how to make adjustments to make indexing super easy.

 This fantastic tool by Google had launched almost 15 years ago when it was called Webmaster Tools.